Docs Documentación

 How It Works

-2. On the published site, the story page loads with a locked overlay — the story content is not visible
+3. On the published site, the story page loads with a locked overlay in place of its content.

-3. Viewers enter the key (or use a link that includes it), and the story decrypts in their browser
+4. Viewers enter the key (or use a link that includes it), and the story decrypts in their browser.

 The story’s title and subtitle remain visible in the project listing.
 Only the step-by-step content is encrypted.